jkmoua/CppNotes/Topics/Section3:FlowOfControl.md

 ```

 ## The Conditional Operator
 The **conditional operator** is an operator that allows us to embed a condition inside of an expression.
-Its use is reminiscent of an older programming style, and its use is not advised!
+It is reminiscent of an older programming style, and its use is not advised!

 Consider the statement
 ```cpp